 The following sections outline a number of areas that although not main issues still merit discussion in this MIR.
-The general approaches in LDP1 remain suitable although minor changes are proposed.
+The general approaches in LDPI remain suitable although minor changes are proposed.
+For this reason no alternative options are discussed.

 Issue 8.1: Placemaking and Quality of Place